Skip to content

 global_status_threads Threads

-global_status_ips Insert operations per second
+global_status_ips Number of insert per second

-global_status_ups Update operations per second
+global_status_ups Number of update per second

-global_status_dps Delete operations per second
+global_status_dps Number of delete per second

 mf_status_memory_mem_used_bytes Used memory size